Not your average "Who makes the best AT?" thread. This is an above average one!

 Nokian Rotiva AT (replaces Nokian Happilita AT)

-Possibly also Mastercraft Courser AXT, Dakota Definity AT2, Hercules Terra Trac AT, and Hercules Terra Trac RS.
-I don't know for sure because I can't find any professional reviews on them, but their treads look good to me and they are 1st cousins of Cooper AT3 because Hercules and Definity are Cooper subsidiary companies. i.e. - Cooper owns them and manufactures them.
+Possibly also Mastercraft Courser AXT, Dakota Definity AT2, Hercules AT2, and Hercules Terra Trac RS.
+I don't know for sure because I can't find any professional reviews on them, but their treads look good to me and they are 1st cousins of Cooper AT3 because Hercules and Definity are made by Cooper.

 My favorite ATs for snow AND ICE are: